kushalchaka/projectDev/README.md

-## Simple website portfolio for me built from scratch using HTML
+## Simple website portfolio for me built from scratch using HTML, CSS, and JavaScript

 Hosted on GitHub pages

+Built with the help of youtube tutorials and free online resources

 Work in progress